JSAbrahams/mamba/doc/grammar.md

 A module denotes a single source file, and can be one of the following:
 * A `program`: A script, which is to be executed.
                * May contain functions, which are only visible to the script itself.
-* A `type`   : An interface which may denote the type of a certain class of object.
+* A `type`   : An interface which may denote the type of a certain class of object
-               * It contains a collection of definitions and functions, which all may be viewed as properties of the type (and are therefore all public).
+    * Contains a collection of definitions and functions, which all may be viewed as properties of the type.
+As such, these are all publicly visible.
     * Only immutable assignments are possible, not mutable assignments.
     * All `util` and `class` that implement `type` must assign to definitions which have not been assigned to.
 * A `util`   : A collection of functions and immutable assignments.
 * A `class`  : A collection of functions that act upon encapsulated data.
-               * It contains a collection of assignments and functions.
+    * Contains a collection of assignments and functions.
 All assignments and functions are public.
     * A function or assignment may be prepended with `util` to make it private.

 Note that there is no inheritance.